binhex/arch-delugevpn/README.md

 **Description**

-Latest stable Deluge release for Arch Linux, including OpenVPN to tunnel torrent traffic securely (using iptables to block any traffic not bound for tunnel).
-This also includes Privoxy to allow unfiltered http|https traffic via VPN to prevent website filtering by the ISP.
+Deluge is a full-featured ​BitTorrent client for Linux, OS X, Unix and Windows.
+It uses ​libtorrent in its backend and features multiple user-interfaces including: GTK+, web and console.
+It has been designed using the client server model with a daemon process that handles all the bittorrent activity.
+The Deluge daemon is able to run on headless machines with the user-interfaces being able to connect remotely from any platform.

+This Docker includes OpenVPN to ensure a secure and private connection to the Internet, including use of iptables to prevent IP leakage when the tunnel is down.
+It also includes Privoxy to allow unfiltered access to index sites, to use Privoxy please point your application at `http://<host ip>:8181`.

 **Usage**
 ```